openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 *************************

-1. Permissions to the shared folder created in this guide, and the SMB network share layered on top of it, are completely open.
-While these permission settings are OK for home environments, the server should not be exposed to the Internet by forwarding port 80 or 443.
+1. Permissions for the shared folder created in this guide, and the SMB network share layered on top of it, are completely open.
+While these permission settings are OK for home environments, the server should not be exposed to the Internet by port forwarding.
+(Ports 80 or 443, for example.)
 As users gain knowledge and experience, they should consider tightening up permissions on the underlying Shared Folders and SMB/CIFS network shares.

 2. **Important:**  Put your new server on a good surge suppression power strip, at the absolute minimum.
-An UPS system is preferred and is best practice.
+An **UPS** system is **preferred** and is best practice.
 In consumer electronics, the majority of failures are related to power supplies and adverse conditions created by line power.
 The prime causes of power issues and failures are short duration surges, high voltage spikes, brown-outs, and sustained over-volt or under-volt conditions.
 A good UPS system is designed to counteract these problems.
 Further, the file system on the boot drive is at risk of corruption from sudden (dirty) shutdowns due to power loss.
 An UPS minimizes these risks.

 .. image:: /new_user_guide/images/divider-c.png